Unleash/unleash-android/README.md

 instance.start(bootstrap = toggles)
 ```

-Alternatively, you can perform a query against the proxy using your HTTP client of choice and save the output as a json file.
+Alternatively, you can perform a query against the [frontend API](https://docs.getunleash.io/reference/front-end-api) using your HTTP client of choice and save the output as a json file.
 Then you can tell Unleash to use this file to setup toggle states.

 ```kotlin
 val toggles = File("/tmp/proxyresponse.json")